Using Benchmarks

 y | any | Output decision / solution |

-Not all fields are populated in every sample.
+Not all fields are populated in every sample, depending on the setting.
 For convenience, named entries inside context and extra can be accessed directly on the sample via property forwarding:

 sample.instance # looks up :instance in context first, then in extra

-sample.scenario # looks up :scenario in context first, then in extraGenerating datasets for training
+sample.scenario # looks up :scenario in context first, then in extraBenchmark type specifics

 Static benchmarks